 The successful ESP method used to curb maternal mortality has been utilized for other healthcare issues such as tuberculosis detection and population stabilization.
-TB detection has increased has increased up to 10 times and treatment completion under supervision is close to 100 percent.
+TB detection has gone up 10 times and treatment completion under supervision is close to 100 percent.

-In SAM population stabilization program, contraceptive acceptance has increased up to 20% and unmet need has decreased by 20%.
+In SAM population stabilization program, contraceptive acceptance has increased by 20% and unmet need has decreased by 20%.

 By partnering with local health organizations and governmental authorities, SAM ensures the sustainability of its solutions.
 SAM implements its programs at a low cost – approximately 15,000 Rupees (about $220) per village per year.

 Save a Mother has developed the Effective Social Persuasion Platform (SAM-ESP) to achieve its goals.
 SAM-ESP uses seven steps to develop social behavior change communication to significantly reduce disease burden.